kiwiaddo/crossways-documents/content/docs/smokefree-policy.md

 weight = 20
 draft = false
 toc = false
-approvedDate = 2018-04-01T09:26:57.425Z
+approvedDate = 2020-02-29T11:00:00.000Z
-reviewDate = 2020-04-01T08:26:57.426Z
+reviewDate = 2023-03-01T08:26:57.426Z
 categories = ["Health and Safety"]
 +++
 **Rationale:** (why do we need this policy?)

-Children and adults will experience an environment where they are protected from the harmful effects of smoking.
+We want to ensure children and adults will experience an environment where they are protected from the harmful effects of smoking and vaping, and that the crèche meets its legal obligations under the Smoke-free Environments Act 1990.

 TE WHĀRIKI

 Well-being - Goal 1: Children experience an environment where their health is promoted.

 **Objectives:** (What do we hope to achieve?)